 Anger can take a lot of different forms, but it is a common emotion that most people have.

 Irritability is similar but different to anger.
-It is also a common emotion.
+It's also a common emotion.
 The very term ‘irritability’, implies that there is no justification for the reaction.
 It suggests that a person is being snappy and bad-tempered when there is no call to be so.

-As such, it fails the ‘Justified?’ test; people are almost always criticised for being irritable.
-Again, we may be our harshest critics in this respect.
+People are almost always criticised for being irritable and angry.
+You may be your harshest critic in this respect.

 It is important to know the sorts of things, which make you angry.

 There are three categories of event that make people angry:

 There are plenty of irritants: